gaetanovalenti/IoT-Project-2020/README.md

 1) Start the Cooja simulation

 2) From terminal:
-    Go to the border router directory and launch "make TARGET=cooja connect-router-cooja"
+    Go to the border router directory and launch > make TARGET=cooja connect-router-cooja

 3) Then, start the java application.
-For instance, "java -jar target/app-0.0.1-SNAPSHOT.jar"
+For instance, > java -jar target/app-0.0.1-SNAPSHOT.jar